jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 ```

-The added advantage of this approach is the ability add local overrides for the library in
+The added advantage of this approach is the ability to add local overrides for the library in
 `lib/istiolib.libsonnet`.
 It is also doesn't depend on the `jsonnet-bundler` behavior.

-Note the location of this library, `lib/` is another directory is commonly added to
+Note the location of this library, `lib/`, is another directory is commonly added to
-[`JSONNET_PATH`](#jsonnet_path) as to where libraries can `import` dependencies from.
+[`JSONNET_PATH`](#jsonnet_path) from where libraries can `import` dependencies.

 ## Conclusion